OliverLeenders/Tunni-Lines/Readme.md

 point towards one another, not away from each other (behaviour of the Tunni Point is weird when this is not the case).

-The Tunni Line can remain visible at all times.
+### When is the Tunni Line Useful

+The Tunni Line can remain visible at all times – well, almost.
+When both control points lie on the line $\overline{ab}$, dragging the tunni line (which always moves orthogonal to its direction) is not defined as the handles are not allowed to change direction leading to the control points no longer existing.

 ### Moving the Tunni Line